ConstableFraser/python-project-50/README.md

 ## DESCRIPTION
 project name: "Difference calculator"

-the main purpose: find difference between 2 files (json/yaml format)
+the main purpose: find difference between 2 files (json/yaml format) and display in one of the formats

 3 project objectives:
 1. parse 2 files